wolfSSL/documentation/wolfSSL/src/chapter02.md

 When building wolfSSL, only one of these must be used.

+Big Integer Library is the most portable option as it is written in C without any assembly.
+As such it is not optimized for specific architectures.
+All math variables are instanciated on the heap; minimal stack usage.
+Unfortunately, Big Integer Library is not timing resistant.

+Fast Math Library is a good option.
+It is implemented using both C and assembly.
+As such, it has optimizations for specific architectures.
+All math variables are instanciated on the stack; minimal heap usage.
+It can be made timing resistant if the `TFM_TIMING_RESISTANT` macro is defined.
+We have taken it through FIPS 140-2 and 140-3 certifications.

+Single Precision (SP) Math Library is our recommended library.
+It is implemented using both C and assembly.
+As such, it has optimizations for specific architectures.
+All math variables are instanciated on the stack; minimal heap usage.
+It is always timing resistant.
+It is generally optimized for speed at the cost of code size, but is highly configurable to compile out unneeded code.
+We have taken it through DO-178C certifications.

 #### Big Integer Math Library

 Forked from public domain LibTomMath library.
 For more information about LibTomMath, please see https://www.libtom.net/LibTomMath/ .
 Please note that our fork is considerably more active and secure than the original public domain code.